- What is kidney (renal) biopsy?

 The patient lies on abdomen for a few minutes (that is why light breakfast is advised for that day morning).

 Using ultrasonogram, the site of biopsy needle entry is decided.
 The area of biopsy in the back is cleaned with antiseptic solution.
-A medication is injected at that point to provide local anesthesia and pain relief.
+Medication is injected at that point to provide local anesthesia and pain relief.

 An incision is made with a sterile surgical blade once the injected area is numb.
 The biopsy needle is introduced through the site and guided to the kidney using ultrasonogram.
 Patient is instructed to hold breath once the kidney surface is reached; the trigger on the biopsy needle is released then to cut the tissue.